Audio for The Real GOOD Loser: Episode 3- An Introduction and Setting The Stage

 (Over) You should write a book!
 “The Art of the F-Word.”
 When you’re famous, I expect some recognition for the idea! :0)

+G.U.N. stands for: Good—Underlying—Need.
 It was part of a lesson I had created: Take a simple word and create an acronym out of it so that when used changes the meaning of the word completely.

 I’ve had multiple careers over the years, and I swear people are using acronyms for everything.
 They frustrate me because I often have no clue what people are talking about when they use them.

-When I was putting together lessons, I thought it would be interesting to have my students create some of their own.
+When I was putting lessons together, I thought it would be interesting to have my students create some of their own.
 While many were entertaining, Lauryn’s created the greatest noise within the school as she made sure everyone knew what she had come up with.
 Principal Sam was then put in an awkward position when Lauryn demanded that the poster she made be placed on the walls of the school.

 I was then forced into being her advocate as she faced off against other teachers over the poster.
-In the end, Lauryn won, because, well…she was Mama, and Mr. Henry took the bullet for the rest of the staff by letting her hang the poster up in his room.
+In the end, Lauryn won, because, well…she was Mama, and Mr. Henrie took the bullet for the rest of the staff by letting her hang the poster up in his room.

-Trying to change the subject, I ask Lauryn a question.
+To change the subject, I ask Lauryn a question.
 “What do you know of Nelson Mandela?”

-“I don’t know…” she replies, “that he changed the world?”
+“I don’t know…” Lauryn replies to my question, “that he changed the world.”

-“You’re actually right though, he did really change the world…” I say to her.
-“When do you think someone will come along and change the world again Lauryn?”
-I ask.
+“You’re actually right Lauryn,” I say, “he did change the world.
+When do you think someone will come along and change the world again?”

-Lauryn says this with such authority that I almost believe her, but struggling with feelings like this of my own in the past, I know that I cannot for a second let her think I agree with such an assessment of things, so, I fight back at her negativity.
-“It’s happened many times over the course of history Lauryn, it’s destined to happen again.”
+Lauryn says this with such authority that I almost believe her.
+But struggling with feelings like this of my own in the past I know I cannot for a second let her think I agree with such an assessment of things.
+So, I fight against her negativity.

+Lauryn just nailed it.
+She is right.
 I know that what she says is how many people in this world think today.
 The internet has made any piece of news a conspiracy, any lie a fact, any story a legend, any character real.
 How can anyone expect someone to use the internet for good?
 Good doesn’t get clicks.
 Gossip sells…everyone knows that.
 The world hungers for entertainment and the internet offers a never-ending buffet of it.

 A cloud of doubt begins to darken my mind.
 Aware of what was happening, I battle back as I have practiced so often in the past.